Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Examples

-In addition to the similarities predicted by Theorem \ref{thm:stability_n}, the numerical simulations of predator-prey dynamics in Figure \ref{fig:predprey_stability} display several patterns that warrant further study.
+In addition to the similarities predicted by Theorem \ref{thm:stability_n} and \ref{thm:tc}, the numerical simulations of predator-prey dynamics in Figure \ref{fig:predprey_stability} display several patterns that warrant further study.
 First, the fixed points that continue retain not only their stabilities but also their type---for example, node, spiral, or saddle.
 We conjecture that equilibrium type continues in general from ODE to flow-kick systems when the type in the ODE system is not degenerate.
 Second, the stable limit cycle $\Gamma$ in Figure \ref{fig:predprey_stability}a has a striking counterpart in Figure \ref{fig:predprey_stability}d: flow-kick trajectories tend towards what appears to be an invariant closed curve near $\Gamma$.
 Our numerical simulation does not distinguish high-period periodic points from a dense orbit along an invariant curve, but in either case the cycling of predator and prey species in the flow-kick system closely mimics that of the continuous system.
 Continuation of periodic orbits from ODEs to analogous structures in flow-kick models represents another area for future study.

-The predator-prey example also provides evidence for bifurcation continuation beyond the scope of rigorous results in this paper.
-The central panel in Figure \ref{fig:predprey_stability} plots bifurcation curves for the flow-kick map in $(\tau,\p)$ parameter space.
-We used MatcontM to identify a curve of Niemark-Sacker bifurcations (solid black line), which connects to the continuous Hopf bifurcation at $(0,\p_*)$.
+Third, we used MatcontM to identify a curve of Niemark-Sacker bifurcations (solid black line), which connects to the continuous Hopf bifurcation at $(0,\p_*)$.
 Given that Hopf bifurcations are generic, we conjecture that few additional conditions will be needed to guarantee that they continue from ODE systems to Niemark-Sacker bifurcations in flow-kick systems.
-Furthermore, although MatcontM does not continue transcritical bifurcations, we developed an ansatz condition

-necessary for a transcritical bifurcation to occur at $(x,y)=(4,0)$ (see Appendix C).
-The dashed curve represents this condition, which we verified numerically as a transcritical bifurcation at several test points.
-The curve connects to the ODE transcritical bifurcation at $(0,\p_{**})$.
-As with saddle-node bifurcations, we expect that central manifold theory will allow future rigorous results on continuation of transcritical bifurcations in $n$ dimensions.